DmitryBondarenko1/solid-spoon/ConsoleColor.md

 IntelliJ IDEA enables you to define your habitual color scheme for standard and database consoles.
 So doing, you can individually configure highlighting rules for input, error, and output messages.

-To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)

 **To configure the console colors**

  1. Open the **Settings/Preferences** dialog.
 Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Colors**.
 Select the IntelliJ IDEA color scheme in the **Scheme** dropdown list at the top of the appeared menu.